The classic tale of star-crossed lovers

 This performance features several of the original cast members from our very first production (The Laramie Project)!

 Allie Bateman's wedding is Sunday.
 When Dinah, her precocious younger sister, returns to their parents' home for the festivities, she brings more than anyone expected: a new boyfriend, whose hidden history resurrects passions and painful memories for the whole family.
 Over one emotionally charged weekend, the Batemans find they must acknowledge and accept loss to gain hope for regeneration.
 Written by Zoe Kazan.
-Directed by Jordan Climie.
+Directed by Jim Croyer.

 - Open Final Dress Rehearsal: 03/21, 8pm (donation at the door only)